-The plague that is ransomware is not new, but over the past year, there have been a number of successful ransomware attacks that have made the issue a hot topic even for the general public.
-According to Cybersecurity Ventures, ransomware attack damage is predicted to reach over $20 billion by the end of 2021.
+Over the past year, there have been a number of successful ransomware attacks that have made online security a hot topic across the globe.
+Ransomware attacks continue to rise, putting companies without proper security measures at risk of data breaches.
+As hacks become more sophisticated, the costs of recovering from a ransomware attack continue to increase.
+According to Cybersecurity Ventures, ransomware costs are predicted to reach over $265 billion by the end of 2031.

-From attacks on healthcare providers to technology organizations, no industry is safe from ransomware attacks lately, and organizations need to implement the proper security measures to avoid their security teams experiencing attack fatigue.
-While the number of successful ransomware attacks has helped organizations gain an increased awareness of this idea, ransomware continues to plague more and more organizations’ networks.
+From attacks on major healthcare facilities to technology organizations, no industry is safe from ransomware attacks, and companies need to implement proper security measures to avoid their security teams experiencing attack fatigue.

-You would think once a ransom is paid everything would go back to normal, but actually it’s not so simple.
-IT teams need to spend days or weeks to recover the resources and data that was exploited and in some cases make sure attackers can’t continue to abuse the security gap in the future.
+IT teams need to spend days or weeks to recover exploited resources and data, and in some cases make sure attackers can’t continue to abuse the security gap in the future.
 The increasing number of organizations impacted has forced many to take the initiative and get proactive before they’re targeted as a potential victim.